 Well, you’d think that BBC’s Dr Who would have checked with us before hogging our meeting point and warm-up area at the…

 Filming occurred at Cardiff Castle the evening of October 29, 2019.
 A castle interior set was built at Roath Lock Studios as well.
-Skott Roze is cast as a castle guard in Revolution of the Daleks.
+Skott Roze (now Scott Rose-Marsh) is cast as a castle guard in Revolution of the Daleks.
+Update: as mentioned above, an entire castle scene was cut from the special.

 The October 29 film crew continued working into the early morning of October 30 on the streets of Cardiff City Centre.
 Many extras were seen running among special effects explosions.